dominguerilla/cr-scheduler/README.md

 cons object list. if any cons are unassigned after iterating through, they are collected in an unassigned list and must be manually scheduled.

+CURRENTLY:
+There is something wrong with scheduler.detectoverlap() -- maybe a logic issue or something with my python syntax.
+I shall look into it my next shift.